-- Keep the litter box extremely clean.
+Keep the litter box extremely clean.
 Scoop at least once a day and change the litter completely every four to five days.
-If you use scoop able litter, you may not need to change the litter as frequently.
+If you use clumping litter, you may not need to change the litter as frequently.
 This will vary according to how many cats are in the household, how many litter boxes you have, and how large the cats are that are using the box or boxes.

-A good guideline is that if you can smell the box, then you can be sure it's offensive to your cat as well. - Add a new box in a different location than the old one and use a different type of litter in the new box.
-Because your cat has decided that her old litter box is unpleasant, you'll want to make the new one different enough that she doesn't simply apply the old, negative associations to the new box.
+Add a new box in a different location than the old one and use a different type of litter in the new box.
+Because your cat has decided that her old litter box is unpleasant, you'll want to try something new.